 Predator Free Te Kinga Project

-The origins of the project trace back to 2020, when a group of local farmers recognised the mountain as a natural ‘island’ and envisioned its potential for full predator eradication.
-With a five-year funding agreement from Predator Free 2050 Ltd, extensive groundwork was undertaken.
-Traplines were established along every ridgeline and in two concentric rings around the mountain.
-In 2024, a 1080-zero aerial operation successfully targeted possums, rats, and stoats.
+Early success with improving water quality lead the community to wonder what else could be done, and when some of the local farmers recognised the mountain as a natural ‘island’ they envisioned its potential to become a predator free landscape.
+The landscape scale Predator Free Te Kinga project was launched in 2020 with a five-year funding agreement from Predator Free 2050 Ltd. With a project design established, traplines were installed along every ridgeline and in two concentric rings around the mountain.
+In 2024, a 1080-to-zero aerial operation successfully targeted possums, rats, and stoats.

 Since that operation, no possums have been detected, and rat and stoat numbers have been substantially reduced.
 The project has now entered a ‘detect and respond’ phase for possums, employing tools such as ground trapping, hand-laid toxins, thermal drones, and a trained possum detection dog to keep Tekimoka possum-free.
 To further suppress rats and stoats, over 450 new DOC150 traps are being deployed.